lnvglr/character-diversion/character-diversion.md

 ### The New Hebrew Typography

-In my research on latinisation of Hebrew typography, I came across *The New Hebrew Typography* by Hugh J. Shonfield.
+In my research on latinisation of Hebrew typography, I came across *The New Hebrew Typography* by Hugh J. Schonfield.
 It is an attempt at reimagining the Hebrew typography way beyond the bounds of typography.
 Not so much did he develop a typeface or range of typefaces, he developed new conventions for the Hebrew script, heavily inspired by the Latin script.
 He implemented a cameral system, giving Hebrew lower case characters, he removed the five final forms (›ך‹, ›ם‹, ›ן‹, ›ף‹, ›ץ‹), added vertical stress and real serifs (different from the already existing tags).

 Most of what I could find about *The New Hebrew Typography* were rants about how terrible the ideas were, how illegible the letter forms and—quite frankly—how low the quality of execution.
 What I could not find, was a constructive inspection of each letter, each consideration and discourse about the considerations driven by the Hebrew type design community.